 The MST SURF!
-Busway and Bus Rapid Transit Project (project) would be located between MST's Marina Transit Exchange at Reservation Road and De Forest Road (northern terminus), and Contra Costa Street and Orange Avenue in Sand City (ultimate southern terminus).
-The project consists of approximately 6 linear miles of roadway surface and related improvements to provide dedicated express busway service between these points.
+Busway and Bus Rapid Transit Project (project) would be located between MST's Marina Transit Exchange at Reservation Road and De Forest Road (northern terminus), and Contra Costa Street and Orange Avenue in Sand City/Seaside (ultimate southern terminus).
+The project consists of approximately 6 linear miles of roadway surface and related improvements to provide dedicated express busway and bus rapid transit service between these points.

 The majority of the alignment of the busway would be within the Transportation Agency for Monterey County (TAMC) Monterey Branch Line rail corridor right-of-way, an approximately 100-foot wide corridor generally located between Beach Range Road and the Monterey Peninsula Recreation Trail on the ocean side of Highway 1.
+Other portions of the project would be within MST's right-of-way.
 Given the length of the proposed busway and its physical location, the project would be located in and/or adjacent to the cities of Marina, Seaside, and Sand City, extending parallel to Highway 1 and Fort Ord Dunes State Park.